samplestore

 This is an active Sample Store that stores entity data in SQL tables.
 In ado a SQLSampleStore is always associated with a particular project.

-When you want to copy from another SQLSampleStore you need the identifier and the metastore URL to the the project it is in
+When you want to copy from another SQLSampleStore you need the identifier and the metastore URL to the project it is in

 copyFrom: